kcls/evergreen-universe-rs/README.md

 ### Evergreen

-Evergreen bindings for IDL parsing, event handling, cstore editor, and more.
+Evergreen + OpenSRF bindings with nascent services and other binaries.

 [README](./evergreen/README.md)